-The component raises an exception if the given LAP cannot produce POS annotations (thus the module has no POS information).

-The component calls the given LAP once, if no POS annotation can be found in the given CAS.
-If it finds one or more POS annotations within the CAS, no LAP call is performed.

 AbstractModifierAnnotator

-The modifier annotators require two attributes: the Linguistic Analysis Pipeline (LAP) to add grammatical information (minimally parts of speech), and a fragment annotator, because modifiers are marked only inside fragments.
+The modifier annotators have two attributes: the Linguistic Analysis Pipeline (LAP) to add grammatical information (minimally parts of speech), and a fragment annotator, because modifiers are marked only inside fragments.

 Modifiers may have relations with one another, such that removing one requires the removal of all others that depend on it, as in the example: “very small amouns” -- removing “small” requires removing “very” as well (“very amounts” is not grammatical).
 To capture this dependency relation which is required for all modifier annotators, the AbstractModifierAnnotator implements three static methods: